0ria/ProjectEuler/171/README.md

 # Project Euler #171: Finding numbers for which the sum of the squares of the digits is a square

+## Working but not optimal, for big numbers it slows too much

 For a positive integer n, let f(n) be the sum of the squares of the digits (in base 10) of n, e.g. f(3) = 3^2 = 9, f(25) = 2^2 + 5^2 = 29